 Slightly heavier than INNER JOIN |

-Best Practices for Using SQL CROSS JOIN
+Best Practices for Using CROSS JOIN in SQL

 - Use Only When Needed: CROSS JOIN should be used only when all combinations between two datasets are required.
 Avoid using it by mistake.